mediacloud/backend/doc/logging.markdown

 INFO( sub { "merging " . scalar( @{ $archive_is_stories } ) . " archive.is stories" } )
 ```

-To set the category of a script or test to something other than 'main', use a 'package' statement in the script,
+To set the category of a script or test to something other than `main`, use a `package` statement in the script.
-for example the following package statement at the top of script/mediawords_web_store.pl causes all log statements
+For example the following package statement at the top of script/mediawords_web_store.pl causes all log statements
-in the script to be logged under the category 'script.mediawords_web_store'.
+in the script to be logged under the category `script.mediawords_web_store`.

 ```
 package script::mediawords_web_store;
 ```

-For convention, please use a `script::*` package for scripts and a `t::*` package for tests.
+For convention, use a `script::*` package for scripts and a `t::*` package for tests.